-The AD7175-2 has four independent setups.
+The AD7177-2 has four independent setups.
 Each setup consists of the following four registers:

 - Setup configuration register

 - Filter configuration register

+- Gain register

 - Offset register

-- Gain register

 For example, Setup 0 consists of Setup Configuration Register 0, Filter Configuration Register 0, Gain Register 0, and Offset Register 0.
-Figure 49 shows the grouping of these registers The setup is selectable from the channel registers (see the Channel Configuration section), which allows each channel to be assigned to one of four separate setups.
-Table 11 through Table 14 show the four registers that are associated with Setup 0.
+Figure 45 shows the grouping of these registers.
+The setup is selectable from the channel registers (see the Channel Configuration section), which allows each channel to be assigned to one of four separate setups.
+Table 11 through Table 14 show the four registers associated with Setup 0.
 This structure is repeated for Setup 1 to Setup 3.